 This usually results in more strikes and can save you during a tough day of fly fishing.

 9. You can twitch the hopper on the water

 Normally when you fish hoppers the trout attack the fly with gusto when they sense it landing on the water.
 But sometimes in large pools or when fishing lakes you might have a trout swim by that hasn’t noticed the fly.
 In this case it is fine to give the fly a twitch with the rod tip to get the fish’s attention.
 In this case less is more and you really just want to make the fly shake a little without skating it across the water at all.

 10. Get your timing right

 Hopper fishing usually improves from midday and is good right into the late afternoon in summer.
-The hoppers need high temperatures to get them on the move, so the sun needs to be well above the horizon before they
+The hoppers need high temperatures to get them on the move, so the sun needs to be well above the horizon before they get moving.

 My Top Hopper Patterns

 Here are some on my favorite hopper patterns that will help you catch more trout in summer.

 The Madam X Hopper is my go-to hopper pattern for high summer and is a fly first tied by Doug Swisher.
 It is big and buoyant (thanks to the deer hair used extensive in it) and the rubber legs add realism to the fly and a convincing X-shaped profile from below, which is where the trout are viewing your fly from.